 And while One-To-One sessions are great the one thing they cannot offer is child / child interaction and discussion, so we’ve settled into a pattern of using five / six week blocks in a One-To-Two format.
 In consequence, I get to work with more than twenty Y6 pupils in a year, perhaps 25% of the year group.

 The starting point is that teachers, pupils, and parents will agree three areas for development – for example, using fractions, problem-solving, multiplication methods.

 I try hard to make it clear that the sessions are very different from normal lessons.
 We’ll work comfortably in the library, with laptop to hand.
 I guess 90% of what we do is by talking, and anything written is done in a book that’s mine rather than their exercise book.
 There are no textbooks or worksheets, and most of the writing is mine.

 Above all, the sessions are the child’s rather than mine; they’re active rather than reactive and passive.
 There’s no hiding place and no chance to switch off and take a rest, and one of the things that surprises children – and their parents – is that they can do a solid hour of mathematics and still be surprised and disappointed when it’s time to finish.

 You won’t find me making any claims that I resolve all the child’s difficulties in the three target areas, let alone more widely.
-But what I will claim is that their attitude to mathematics is changed dramatically, that their confidence and self-image are vastly improved, and that these are not simply short-term benefits.
-School managers love the fact that their performance in KS2 Tests is usually improved by a couple of sub-levels or even more.
+But what I will claim is that their attitude to mathematics is often changed dramatically, that their confidence and self-image are vastly improved, and that these are not simply short-term benefits.
+School managers love the fact that their performance in KS2 Tests is usually significantly boosted.

 And it’s not just pupils who benefit, either.
 When we’ve been able to have meetings with colleagues in other schools there’s been universal agreement that 1-2-1 is so informative that every teacher should do some tuition every year, simply because of the insight they get into the way children learn mathematics.